nx10/httpgd/README.md

   geom_point()
 ```

-The live server should refresh automatically and detect window size changes.
+The client will refresh automatically and detect window size changes.

 Stop the server with: